emsesp/docs/Troubleshooting.md

 - powering: try to power ems-esp by USB or service-jack.
 We've seen examples where a noisy or failing DC supply can cause RX Fail or incomplete telegrams and trying USB power (check how to switch to USB powering in the [wiki](https://bbqkees-electronics.nl/wiki/)) can help track this down.
 - disruptions on the bus (emc, reflections, etc): try to connect ems-esp to another device on the bus.
 In general a previously unconnected bus-out on a devices like MM100 is better than a split connection on an already used connector.

+### Bus is not connecting

+If you're using the EMS wires, on some systems the order is important.
+Try switching them!

 ### Changing a value on an EMS Device doesn't work